Skip to main content

 BigQuery, PostgreSQL, Redshift, Snowflake, DuckDB, Spark, Databricks, T-SQL, Oracle, DB2, MariaDB, Trino, Presto, ANSI, SQLite.

-The Jinja compiler is generated from a grammar definition (the same approach used for SQL), producing a parser and evaluator that handles the complete Jinja2 template language:
+The Jinja compiler is generated from a grammar definition (same approach as the SQL parsers).
+It handles the full Jinja2 template language:

-The pipeline is tested against 59 public dbt projects containing 9,925 models across all major adapters.
-This includes projects from the dbt community, official examples, and production-style repositories.
+The pipeline is tested against 59 public dbt projects containing 9,925 models across all major adapters: dbt community projects, official examples, and production-style repositories.
 Tests verify:

 • Jinja compilation success (zero crashes across 9,925 models)